 Brent Adamson builds a strong case for the elimination of the traditional go-to-market team model (sales, marketing, customer success, and support) in favor of a UCE, or Unified Commercial Engine.
 The second article is Dave Kellogg’s position on the former as he posts that alignment between marketing and sales is enough without the need for regionally-based pods supporting the customer journey.
-Both articles make some great points which align nicely to the direction of our Intelligent Content Platform and our latest addition, PathFactory for Revenue Enablement, announced yesterday.

 So, How did we get here?